Master of Social Work

 - Master of Business Administration (Healthcare Management)

-Completing the Master of Social Work program requires a significant time commitment to fulfill both academic assignments and practicum hours.
-Depending on your other responsibilities and potential time conflicts, you may be unable to continue at your current employment.
+Yes.
+Completing the program requires a significant time commitment for academic coursework and practicum hours, so you should consider your other responsibilities and potential time conflicts.

 No, it is not required for admission to the MSW program.